Worldwide Photographic Journeys

 Birdlife is rich and varied and includes various hornbills, rollers, bee-eaters and many other photogenic species.

-Small lakes and large river pools in the area are home to groups of Hippopotamus and we shall enjoy spending some time photographing these huge animals watching us, waggling their ears or rearing up and opening those huge mouths to yawn or mock-fight.
+Small lakes and large river pools in the area are home to groups of Hippopotamuses and we shall enjoy spending some time photographing these huge animals watching us, waggling their ears or rearing up and opening those huge mouths to yawn or mock-fight.
 At one crowded pool in particular the interactions can be really dramatic, so we shall be sure to spend plenty of time there.

-At Seronera, location of the park headquarters, one of the kopjes (granite boulder outcrops) has an educational boardwalk snaking amongst the boulders and trees, complete with interesting and unusual metal sculptures of Serengeti creatures.
+At Seronera, the location of the park headquarters, one of the kopjes (granite boulder outcrops) has an educational boardwalk snaking amongst the boulders and trees, complete with interesting and unusual metal sculptures of Serengeti creatures.
 It is a great place for a walk and for photography, with many tame birds and both Yellow-spotted (or Bush) and Rock Hyraxes.

 Tanzania: Serengeti & Ngorongoro Wildlife Photography Tour Day 9

 After a final morning inside Serengeti National Park, we will re-enter the Ngorongoro Conservation Area region of the Serengeti plains.
 As we leave the long grass plains and head towards the shortgrass plains of the southeasternmost Serengeti, we will pass through a landscape peppered with acacias and punctuated by hills and kopjes of huge rounded granitic boulders.
-Eventually we will reach the Lake Ndutu area, where we will stay for the next four nights at the famous and comfortable Ndutu Safari Lodge.
-After dinner one can sit around the campfire and chat away under a crystal clear African sky ablaze with stars.
+Eventually, we will reach the Lake Ndutu area, where we will stay for the next four nights at the famous and comfortable Ndutu Safari Lodge.
+After dinner, one can sit around the campfire and chat away under a crystal clear African sky ablaze with stars.

 [Note: Ndutu is the ideal place to stay for wildlife photographers visiting the Serengeti shortgrass plains for the migration spectacle.
-It provides much more comfort than the mobile safari camps that get set up in the area during the migration, but at the same time it is quite a small and intimate place, with a lovely atmosphere.
-Kirk’s Dik-Diks (tiny antelopes with the sweetest faces) scamper around right by the rooms, some marvellous Common Genets turn up every evening, and we have even had Lions walking past the camp fire!]
+It provides much more comfort than the mobile safari camps that get set up in the area during the migration, but at the same time, it is quite a small and intimate place, with a lovely atmosphere.
+Kirk’s Dik-Diks (tiny antelopes with the sweetest faces) scamper around right by the rooms, some marvellous Common Genets turn up every evening, and we have even had Lions walking past the campfire!]

 Tanzania: Serengeti & Ngorongoro Wildlife Photography Tour Days 10-12